Central Banks and Limitations of Monetary Policy

 Transparency

 It is ideal for a central bank to be transparent in its decision-making.
-They do this by producing reports and airing their views on economic indicators used to develop the monetary policy.
+Central banks do this by producing inflation reports that give their views on the indicators they watch to arrive at their monthly interest rate decisions.
+When making these decisions, they typically address the below areas in the given sequence.

 • The state of financial markets.